anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.2.1"></a>
 ### 8.2.1 Overarching Objectives and Goals

-1. Deliver verified implementation of reference architecture which satisfies infrastructure needs for VNF-developer teams<br>
+1. Deliver verified implementation of reference architecture which satisfies infrastructure needs for VNF-developer teams.
-2. All accomplished with augmentation to the current OVP ecosystem.<br>
+2. All accomplished with augmentation to the current OVP ecosystem.
-3. Increase probability VNFs will on-board and function with minimal problems, or issues, during initial instantiation of VNF<br>
+3. Increase probability VNFs will on-board and function with minimal problems, or issues, during initial instantiation of VNF.
+4. Test Harnesses will be portable, or compatible, across all RAs/Distributions which already conform to standard interfaces and services.

 <a name="8.2.2"></a>
 ### 8.2.2 Verification Methodologies